-Our web hosting plans include Hostinger Website Builder, so you only need to pick a package that suits you best.
+Our website hosting plans include Hostinger Website Builder, so you only need to pick a package that suits you best.

 For a personal blog, consider the Premium plan.
-It costs $2.99/month and comes with a free custom domain name, 100 email accounts, and an SSL certificate to protect your site.
+It starts at $2.99/month and comes with a free custom domain name, 100 email accounts, and an SSL certificate to protect your site.

 If you need more resources, you can easily upgrade to a higher plan or consult our support team for the best option.